odan/slim4-skeleton/docs/database.md

 $ composer migrate-database
 ```

-If `ant` is not installed on the target server, the following command can be used:
+If `composer` is not installed on the target server, the following command can be used:

 ```bash
 $ vendor/bin/phinx migrate -c config/phinx.php